angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 therefore require a different approach.
 For instance, discard won't necessarily take care of Dress Down as they can simply cast it in response forcing you to pass the turn.
-The rise of the Stiflenought archetype has made some pilots go as far as listing :card[Jace, Wielder of Mysteries] or less commonly :card[Laboratory Maniac] in order to completely bypass both Stifle effect and ETB-hate.
+The rise of the Stiflenought archetype has made some pilots go as far as listing :card[JWoM] or less commonly :card[Laboratory Maniac] in order to completely bypass both Stifle effect and ETB-hate.

 ### Endurance Effects